 In contrast, self-learning has with no involvement from CPD providers (no program, no certificate, no registration, no advertising).

-Most CPD credits are self-learning credits which specialists and family physicians can self-claim directly by logging into their Royal College or CFPC membership portal, respectively:
+Most CPD credits are self-learning credits which specialists and family physicians can self-claim directly by logging into their Royal College or CFPC membership portal:

-See all the CPD credits available Credit Frameworks
+See all the CPD credits available to physicians: Credit Frameworks